-Moreen Uwimbabazi (Makerere University).
-Moreen studies the nutritional ecology of female chimpanzees at Kanyawara and is a Leakey Foundation Baldwin Fellow.
+Moreen Uwimbabazi (PhD, Makerere University, 2019).
+Moreen studied the nutritional ecology of female chimpanzees at Kanyawara and s a Leakey Foundation Baldwin Fellow.

-Erik Scully (Harvard University).
-Erik is interested in the dynamics of disease transmission within and between chimpanzee groups and the role of testosterone in male behavior.
+Erik Scully (PhD, Harvard University, 2018).
+Erik studied the dynamics of disease transmission within and between chimpanzee groups.

 Pawel Fedurek (PhD, University of York, 2013).
 Male chimpanzee vocal interactions and social bonds.
 Currently a postdoctoral scholar at the Max Planck Institute for Evolutionary Anthropology studying vocal behavior in wild chimpanzees at Budongo, Uganda.